-If your child has inhaled a foreign object, it’s best to seek medical attention.
-According to the Mayo Clinic, the American Red Cross recommends that you administer five strong, but not painful, blows to the back, below the shoulder blades (MayoClinic).
-If you don’t feel comfortable doing this or would like to try a dual approach, the Heimlich maneuver may also be used.
-This technique allows you to dislodge the obstruction by:
+If your child has inhaled a foreign object, and cannot cough, speak, or breathe, call 911.
+In the meantime, the American Red Cross recommends that you administer five strong, but not painful, blows to the back, below the shoulder blades with the heel of your hand.
+Then, give five abdominal thrusts, also called the Heimlich maneuver.
+Do this by:

-- wrapping your arms around the waist of the affected person
+- standing behind your child and wrapping your arms around their waist

-- placing a fist right above the affected person’s belly button
+- placing the thumb side of your fist right above the affected person’s belly button

 - using a quick, upward thrust to press your fist into the abdomen with the help of your available hand

-This is typically repeated five times.
-You can alternate between back blows and the Heimlich maneuver to try to remove the obstruction while you wait for emergency assistance.
+Alternate between five back blows and five abdominal thrusts to try to remove the obstruction while you wait for emergency assistance.

 Published By: Healthline Networks, Inc.